Differential exponential topological fields: -derivations

 \

 Note that in the algebraic case, when an element $a$ is algebraic over a subfield endowed with a trivial derivation $\delta$, then $\delta(a)=0$ as well.
-Later, we will see an analog of this property in the case of $E$-derivation working with a notion of $E$-algebraicity (see Lemma \ref{der}).
+Later, we will see an analog of this property in the case of $E$-derivation working with another closure operator, namely $\Ecl$ (see Lemma \ref{der}).

 \nota Let $R$ be an $E$-ring.
-In section \ref{free}, we recalled the construction of the ring of $E$-polynomials in $\bold{X}:=(X_{1},\cdots,X_{n})$ over $R$.
-These $E$-polynomials induce functions from $R^n$ to $R$ and we will denote the corresponding ring of functions by $R[\bold{x}]$, where $\bold{x}:=(x_{1},\cdots,x_{n})$ \cite{D}.
+In section \ref{free}, we recalled the construction of the ring of $E$-polynomials in $\bold{X}:=(X_{1},\ldots,X_{n})$ over $R$.
+These $E$-polynomials induce functions from $R^n$ to $R$ and we will denote the corresponding ring of functions by $R[\bold{x}]^E$, where $\bold{x}:=(x_{1},\ldots,x_{n})$ \cite{D}.
 Note that when $R$ is a partial $E$-domain, we get the same ring of $E$-polynomials but with an $E$-polynomial we can only associate a partially defined function on $R$ (since $E$ is only defined on $A(R)$).